yyb9882/zk_hackthon/category4/README.md

 	v14 ^= flag
 ```

-Second part: `MainRounds` For each round in MainRounds, we can split it into 4 subrounds. v0-v15 were fully updated in each subround.
+Second part: `MainRounds`.
+For each round in MainRounds, we can split it into 4 subrounds. v0-v15 were fully updated in each subround.

 ```go
 	for i := 0; i < int(rounds); i++ {